-At Oklahoma Medical Eye Group we understand that every patient with suspected glaucoma requires an intense personalized assessment.
-We cannot cure this disease, but we can work with patients who are diagnosed to minimize the impact of glaucoma by developing a personalized treatment plan.
+At Oklahoma Medical Eye Group, we understand that every patient with suspected glaucoma requires a thorough personalized assessment.
+Glaucoma is not curable, but we can work with patients who are diagnosed to minimize the impact of glaucoma by developing a personalized treatment plan.
 Glaucoma is a complex condition.
 The physicians at OMEG are committed to utilizing the best diagnostic tools and medical intervention to monitor and treat your glaucoma.

 What is Glaucoma?